The reality couldn’t be farther from the truth.

 I just recently received mine, and have been testing it out, so far results have been extremely positive.

 I’ve never been a multi-tasker.
 As much as I try to do it at times, it never goes well.
 It leads to crappy work (or no work), and has me feeling even more frustrated with my ADD nature.

-This is why it’s so important to consciously decide which task you’re working on, and then block out all distractions along the way (clean your work space, clear your computer desktop, and close all of your other open tabs)
+This is why it’s so important to consciously decide which task you’re working on, and then block out all distractions along the way (setup a perfect workspace, clear your computer desktop, and close all of your other open tabs)

 Can’t rely on just your willpower to make sure you stay focused when working from home?

 Well then, it’s time to get a little bit more extreme.